ethstorage/w3box/README.md

 # W3Box

 ## Introduction
-W3Box is a public file hosting service based on the Web3Q chain.
+W3Box is a public file hosting service based on the ETHStorage chain.
 Anyone can upload public files without permission, and only the uploader can delete uploaded files.

 W3Box can be visited here: [https://web3q.io/w3box.w3q/](https://web3q.io/w3box.w3q/#/).
 <br/>